hoangduchuy93/nd00333-capstone/README.md

 ***Improvement plan for automl***
 - Can change the max iter higher such as 10 to see the improvement.
-- Can enable early stopping to get the best model when accuracy begin to go down
 - Can change to AUC_weighted as primary metrics to see if the accuracy of model can increase.